top of page

 Sue Shrader-Hanes, LMFT

-I am a licensed marriage and family therapist with many years of clinical experience working in multiple settings.
+I am a licensed marriage and family therapist and clinical supervisor with many years of clinical experience working in multiple settings.
 My specialties include EMDR, trauma resolution, and addressing the root cause of emotional and psychological distress and eliminating or mitigating symptoms.
 I really enjoy my work with youth.
 I am also a champion of Family Therapy and I look at all of my clients from a systemic perspective, helping them see that coping mechanisms, trauma, and healing need to begin by looking at all systemic issues that could be affecting the client, as well as trans-generational transmission, or the spill down effect of trauma from one generation to another.
 I find this key to transformation and acknowledgement that our communities of color and our immigrant populations also inherit trauma from the last few generations.

 I began my career in San Diego California working with community based agencies.
 Initially most of my work was with youth at San Diego Youth Services.
 I was a case manager/therapist at the Storefront, a shelter for homeless youth that promoted education and I worked with what is now called the Monarch School to help youth on the streets continue their education even though they did not have parents to enroll them in school.